valentin215/car_rental_service/README.md

 ## Remarks

-1. I've decided to use a repository pattern to "fake" a DB.
+1. I've decided to use a repository pattern with a singleton to "fake" a DB.
 2. I've coupled the fetch of data, options and car, in the `Rental` class.
-This is not a good practice (aka ActiveRecord coupled with models in Rails) but I've decided to keep it simple and it would be overkill for the test to use a query service pattern.
+This is not a good practice (aka ActiveRecord coupled with models in Rails) but I've decided to keep it simple and it would be overkill for the test to use a query service pattern :).
-3. We could move also builders into the services directory as the builder pattern does not really exist.